How to Make Your Website Even More Accessible

 For people with hearing or visual impairments, it will be difficult to access a site that overuses elements like videos or sound files.
 If you need to include these features, consider providing subtitles or full-length transcripts alongside the content.
 This way, your content will be understood by users with disabilities, and perhaps even better understood by your user base in general.
 Clarity and organization, after all, is everything in the making of a successful website.

-By incorporating these considerations into your web design, you can ensure that users of all demographics and abilities can navigate your site in a way that brings you more visibility and an overall improved experience.
+By incorporating these considerations into your web design, you can ensure that users of all demographics and abilities can navigate your site in a way that brings more website accessibility and overall improved experience.

 Author Bio: Now working as a writer, Jackie started her career in IT, both as a teacher and latterly as a software developer, but after becoming a mom she refocused and decided to spend more time with her family.
 When she’s not writing, she volunteers for a number of local mental health charities, including some who support youngsters and adults with ASD as Jackie and one of her daughters are both on the spectrum.